near/docs/docs/4.tools/fastauth-sdk.md

         }),);
 ```

-Wehenever the user tries to login, call `onClick`.
+Whenever the user tries to login, call `onClick`.

 ### Getting added to the MPC recovery service